Apple stops selling some devices online in Germany

-FRANKFURT Apple Inc (AAPL.O) stopped offering older models of its iPhone and 3G-based iPads at its German online store on Friday in a response to an injunction won by Motorola Mobility Holdings Inc (MMI.N) in December.
+FRANKFURT Feb 3 Apple Inc stopped offering older models of its iPhone and 3G-based iPads at its German online store on Friday in a response to an injunction won by Motorola Mobility Holdings Inc in December.

 "While some iPad and iPhone models are not available through Apple's online store in Germany right now, customers should have no problem finding them at one of our retail stores or an authorised reseller," Apple spokesman Alan Hely said.

-On Apple's German store.apple.com/de site, attempts to order iPhone 3G and 4 models and 3G/UMTS-based iPads produced a "currently not available" message.
+On Apple's Germansite, attempts to order iPhone 3G and 4 models and 3G/UMTS-based iPads produced a "currently not available" message.
 The latest iPhone version 4S and WIFI-only iPads, however, were available online.

 Motorola Mobility said at the time it had been negotiating with Apple and offering the company "reasonable licensing terms and conditions since 2007."

-To enforce the injunction Motorola Mobility had to pay about 100 million euros as bond.
+To enforce the injunction Motorola Mobility had to pay about 100 million euros ($132 million) as bond.

 Apple, which has other patent infringement cases pending in Germany, said again on Friday that it plans to appeal.